Victoria Coach Station

 Victoria Coach Station in the City of Westminster is the largest coach station in London, and a terminus for medium and long distance coach services in the United Kingdom.
 It is operated by Victoria Coach Station Limited, a subsidiary of Transport for London.
 As of 2017, there were 14 million passenger and 472,000 coach movements annually.

 Victoria Coach Station covers 3.3 acre with separate arrival and departure terminals on opposite sides of Elizabeth Street.
 The departure building includes food and retail outlets, left-luggage facilities and a ticket hall.

-London Buses routes 11, 44, 170, 211, C1, C10, N11 and N44 serve the coach station.
-It is a short walk from Victoria railway station.
+London Buses routes 11, 44, 170, C1, C10, N11 and N44 serve the coach station.
+It is a short walk from London Victoria station.

 History

 Victoria Coach Station was commissioned by London Coastal Coaches, a consortium of coach operators, and opened on 10 March 1932 by Minister of Transport John Pybus.
 Wallis, Gilbert and Partners' distinctive Art Deco building was originally built with spaces for 76 coaches, and a booking hall, shops, buffet, restaurant, lounge and bar.
 London Coastal Coaches' headquarters and other offices occupied upper floors.